Alexander R. François

-Alexander R. François (1820 - May 21, 1869) was a state legislator who served in the Louisiana State Senate during the Reconstruction era from 1868 until his murder in 1869.
+Alexander R. François (c.
+1820 - May 21, 1869) was a state legislator who served in the Louisiana State Senate during the Reconstruction era from 1868 until his murder in 1869.

-Biography
+Career

-François was born in 1820 in St. Martin Parish, Louisiana.
+François was born circa 1820 in St. Martin Parish, Louisiana.
 He worked as a planter, butcher and merchant and worked for the New Orleans Tribune.
 He was elected to serve in the Louisiana State Senate in 1868 as a Radical, and he served until his death in 1869.

 He was murdered by two white men who remained unpunished for the crime.

 He was beaten for a long time with clubs in his own store in St. Marin and left to die.
 He was taken to New Orleans where he sued the sheriff of St. Martin and his brothers and a nephew for assault and battery.
 He died of lockjaw in immense pain on May 21, 1869.